Input design for the optimal control of networked moments: Controlling second moments

 This can be used to obtain an upper bound on the minimum energy cost associated with controlling the variance of the network state vector to a given threshold.
-Denote the energy cost associated with controlling the variance of network state vector to threshold $\eta$ as $\mathcal{E}_v^*(B,\eta)$, and let $\rho(\eta)$ be a real value chosen so that $\lVert z - \rho \omega \rVert^2 = \eta$.
+Denote the energy cost associated with controlling the variance of network state vector to threshold $\eta$ as $\mathcal{E}_v^*(B,\eta)$.

 \begin{theorem} The minimum energy cost associated with driving the network to a state vector with variance $\eta$ has the following upper bound: \end{theorem}

 \begin{proof} It is known \cite{gander1980least,gander1989constrained,golub1991quadratically} that there is a solution to the normal equations at the point $(z-\rho(\eta)\omega,\lambda_{\min}^+)$, where $\lambda_{\min}^+$ is the smallest nonnegative generalized eigenvalue of $W^{-1}$ and $D$.
 Further, this solution is an upper bound on the true solution since there may or may not exist a solution with smaller $\psi$.
 Denote the positive, scalar-valued function $\rho(\omega,\eta;z)$ as a solution for $\rho$ that satisfies the following secular equation: We can obtain that $\rho(\omega,\eta;z)^2 \leq \frac{(\norm{Dz}+\sqrt{\eta})^2}{\norm{D\omega}^2}$ by using $\norm{D(z-\rho\omega)}^2=\norm{D(\rho\omega-z)}^2$, and exploiting the reverse triangle inequality: